labjack/LabVIEW_LJM/readme.txt

 will usually map easily to LabVIEW.

-The downloadable zip file "LabVIEW_LJM.zip" extracts to a single folder called "LabVIEW_LJM" which contains this readme file and a few subfolders.
+The downloadable zip file "LabVIEW_LJM.zip" extracts to a single folder called "LabVIEW_LJM" which contains this readme file, a dir.mnu file, and a few subfolders.
 The folder can be stored anywhere, but if you want icons to show up on the LabVIEW function palette (after restarting LabVIEW), place this folder under:

-...\national instruments\labview #\vi.lib\addons\
+...\national instruments\labview #\user.lib

 If the function palette icons are not required, put the LabVIEW_LJM folder wherever you want.
 We have found that most people, including